groboclown/nightjar-mesh/docs/extension-points.md

 The executable takes these arguments:

 * `--output-file=(filename)` The filename that the executable must generate to contain the JSON-formatted results.
 See below for details about the format.
-* `--mode=(gateway / mesh / service)` The contents of the output must be filled with content oriented for one of these configurations.
-See below for details.
 * `--api-version=1` Indicates the extension point interface version to use.

 For future compatibility, other arguments may be passed in, but must be ignored.